junxit/us-congress-bills-114/metadata.md

 - 2015-07-21 — Mr. Chaffetz moved to suspend the rules and pass the bill.
 - 2015-07-21 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 403 - 0 (Roll no. 448). (text: CR H5308-5310)
 - 2015-07-21 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 403 - 0 (Roll no. 448).(text: CR H5308-5310)
+- 2015-07-22 — Received in the Senate and Read twice and referred to the Committee on Homeland Security and Governmental Affairs.